 - empower people to see do-it-yourself repair as a viable option for addressing minor damage and performance issues

-Who is Involved with the Gadget Garge?
+Who is involved with the Gadget Garage?

 - Illinois Sustainable Technology Center